grow/grow.dev/content/style/images.md

 large images), or has certain performance requirements, images should be moved to a CDN.

-ALternatively, a CMS (such as Contentful or Kintaro) may provide its own image-serving solution, which is acceptable to use as it keeps images out of the Git repository.
+Alternatively, a CMS (such as Contentful or Kintaro) may provide its own image-serving solution, which is acceptable to use as it keeps images out of the Git repository.